guigo2k/ganesh/README.md

 ```

-### A sinatra-like web application framework for Bash, with a CGI interface.
+A sinatra-like web application micro-framework for bash with a CGI interface.

 Example app: